Selenium Web Scraping: A Guide on Handling Dynamic Sites

 clean_details()

-The text extracted from the element holding the details of the professional certifications may contain unnecessary strings or characters.
-This function removes them and gives the extracted text a consistent structure.
+The text extracted from the element that holds the professional certifications will be in an unstructured format.
+The function clean_details() gives it a consistent structure.

 One of the arguments of clean_details() is an array containing extracted text.
 Each item of this array corresponds to one line:

-The code loops through the lines, extracts and processes the required lines, and stores them in a dict with keys corresponding to the information in the line.
-For instance, if the line tells you the course name, the key would be ‘course.’
+The code loops through the array items, processes them, and stores them in a dict with keys corresponding to the data.

 keys = ['Company','Certificate','Skills','Rating','Review Count','Other Details']